Chicago Sky vs. Dallas Wings: Betting Trends, Record ATS, Home/Road Splits

 Sky Moneyline and ATS Records

-- The Sky have entered the game as underdogs 14 times this season and won four, or 28.6%, of those games.
+- The Sky have won five, or 33.3%, of the 15 games they've played as underdogs this season.

-- This season, the Sky have won one of their four games when they're the underdog by at least +333 on the moneyline.
+- The Wings are 2-3 this season when entering a game as the underdog by +350 or more on the moneyline.

-- Chicago has covered the spread every time (4-0) as a 9.5-point underdog or more this season.
+- Chicago has an ATS record of 5-0 as a 8.5-point underdog or more.

-- The implied probability of a win by the Sky based on the moneyline is 23.1%.
+- The moneyline for this contest implies a 22.2% chance of a victory for the Sky.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.